 When your run is one of the first “to-do’s” on your docket for the day, there’s a better chance that you’ll be able to get it done without other responsibilities arising and derailing your plans.

-Even with the best of intentions, if your run is planned for the afternoon or evening, you might find yourself buried under unforeseen responsibilities that crop up instead of running with your mates or hitting the trails for a nice solo long run.
+Even with the best intentions, if your run is planned for the afternoon or evening, you might find yourself buried under unforeseen responsibilities that crop up instead of running with your mates or hitting the trails for a nice solo long run.

 #11: Running In the Morning May Reduce Blood Pressure